gnois/losty/README.md

 Unfortunately the <table> tag and the table library in Lua have the same name.
 Hence, functions like `table.remove()`, `table.insert()` and `table.concat()` are exposed as just `remove()`, `insert()` and `concat()` without qualifying with the name `table`.

 Finally, to get your HTML string generated, call Losty `view()` function with your view template as first parameter, followed by the needed key/value table.
-A third boolean parameter prevents `<!DOCTYPE html>` being prepended to the result if truthy, and a fourth boolean parameter decides whether to error out if an invalid HTML5 tag is used.
+A third boolean parameter prevents `<!DOCTYPE html>` being prepended to the result if truthy, and a fourth boolean parameter turns on assertion if an invalid HTML5 tag is used.